We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best video baby monitor with added features: Owlet Monitor Duo

 While there’s nothing sweeter than a sleeping baby, every parent needs to catch up on their to-do list — or get some much-needed sleep themselves!
 It can be hard to leave that tiny new bundle alone in the crib, but video baby monitors can help provide peace of mind when you aren’t in the room.

-Each family has different needs for a video baby monitor, so we’ve gathered our top 8 picks in various categories to help you choose the best fit.
+Each family has different needs for a video baby monitor, so we’ve gathered our top eight picks in various categories to help you choose the best fit for your family.
 We’ve also included some tips for keeping your home safe while using monitoring technology.

 Overall, the vast majority of parents do prefer the peace of mind that comes with having a monitor.
 Some babies with medical conditions may actually need constant monitoring, so having an extra eye on them at all times can be extremely helpful.

-Additionally, Wi-Fi based cameras allow you to check on your baby from work while they’re with a caregiver.
-Some child care providers are even implementing day care cameras so that parents can take a peek at their little one from time to time during the work day.
+Additionally, Wi-Fi-based cameras allow you to check on your baby while you’re at work and they’re with a caregiver.
+Some child care providers are even using cameras at day care, so parents can take a peek at their little one from time to time during the workday.

-While high-tech baby gear allows you the peace of mind that comes with seeing and hearing your baby from a distance, you’ll will want to take precautions to protect your home from intruders.
-In some cases, hackers may be able to invade baby monitor cameras.
+While high-tech baby gear gives you the peace of mind that comes with seeing and hearing your little one from a distance, you’ll want to take precautions to protect your home from intruders.
+In some cases, hackers may even be able to access baby monitor cameras.

 That sounds pretty freaky, but there are some simple steps you can take to protect your child and your home: